0xICF/iRuleGenerator/README.md

 iRuleGenerator
 ==============
+A toolbar that helps F5 Networks support engineers, response teams and customers to generate iRule templates rapidly.

 DevCentral is a great place to find interesting and useful iRule templates for different security, management and performance tasks in F5 Networks Big IP platform.
 However, many times these tasks combines a customization of an iRule templates that we used before, what causing us to waste time on search and locating an iRules in every time from the beginning (unless we prefer to deal with history in our holy iRules table).